Using AI appropriately

 The Trust follows the University of Essex procedures regarding academic offences for students on courses that are validated by the University of Essex.
 If you attempt to pass off AI-generated material as your own work, you will be committing an academic offence.

-Under 1.2c of the current Academic Offences Procedures, the following would constitute an academic offence:
+Under 1.2 of the University of Essex Academic Offences Procedures, the following would constitute an academic offence:

 About our guidance